-Cleft Lip and Cleft Palate Treatment
+Cleft Lip and Cleft Palate Treatment in Buffalo, NY

 Craniofacial orthodontics is a specialized area of orthodontics that focuses on treating cleft lips and palates, as well as other birth defects that affect the development of the teeth and jaws.
 Specialists in the field do not work on their own.
 Rather, they most often partner with other patients including speech therapists, oral surgeons and plastic surgeons who specialize in craniofacial repairs.
 Craniofacial orthodontics handles the non-surgical portion of treating cleft lip and palate.